 Chateau Moulin du Cadet History, Overview

 One of the first, and surely most important decisions made by Alain Moueix was to change their vineyard management techniques.
-In 1991, the estate underwent a complete renovation of their wine making facilities.
+In 1991, the estate underwent a complete renovation of the property and its cellars.

-Starting in 2002, Chateau Moulin du Cadet has been farmed 100% with organic methods.
+Starting in 2002, Chateau Moulin du Cadet began farming using only 100% organic methods.
 They were one of the first vineyards in Bordeaux to begin using organic farming methods.
 Their vineyards earned Agrocert certification, meaning they are 100% completely organic.

 In 1996, some of the plots of the Saint Emilion vineyard of Chateau Moulin du Cadet began to be bio-dynamically farmed.
-Starting with the 2005 vintage, it became the standard practice here to use biodynamic methods for their entire Bordeaux wine vineyard.
+Starting with the 2005 vintage, it became the standard practice here to use biodynamic methods for their entire vineyard as well as at the other Alain Moueix owned vineyard, Chateau Fonroque.

 Chateau Moulin du Cadet Vineyards, Terroir, Grapes, Winemaking